oznogon/gattaibushido-public/rules/06_appendices.md

 **Deck:** where all cards are drawn from; two of these exist, one for Coach and one for the Pilots
 **Discard:** the act of putting a card into its relevant trash
 **+Disfavor:** mechanical notation that damages a Faction's trust in the Pilots
+**Dissonance:** the calculated difference between played cards when you Counter outside your Strike Range
 **Crisis Path:** a predetermined series of increasingly-dangerous events that unfold as Omens are revealed
 **Crisis Level:** the current place on the Crisis Path that the game has advanced to, through the revelation of Omens
 **Fan Club:** a Team Resource that helps them recover Harmony